 - Restrictive covenant disputes with employees and competitors

-- Mr. Walsh has tried and arbitrated numerous cases from New York to Delaware, and elsewhere.
+- Mr. Walsh has tried and arbitrated numerous cases from New York to Delaware to Arizona.
 He has also argued several appeals in state and federal appellate courts.

 Rutgers School of Law - Newark (J.D., with honors)